bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Grids
 -----

-In this section you will learn how to set the visual properties of grid lines and grid bands on Bokeh plots.
+In this section, you will learn how to set the visual properties of grid lines and grid bands on Bokeh plots.

 Similar to the convenience methods for axes, there are |xgrid|, |ygrid|,